User Community Service Desk Downloads

 See the official Snowflake documentation: Account name in your organization.

 Full JDBC connection string.
-If account and all related connection attributes are configured, leave it empty.
+If account and all related connection attributes are configured, leave this empty.

-Refers to the part preceding 'snowflakecomputing.com' in the URL of your Snowflake connection.
+The part preceding snowflakecomputing.com in the URL of your Snowflake connection.

-For instance, if your access URL is https://myorg-identifier.us-west-1.snowflakecomputing.com/, the corresponding account name would be myorg-identifier.us-west-1.
+For instance, if your access URL is myorg-identifier.us-west-1.snowflakecomputing.com/, the corresponding account name is myorg-identifier.us-west-1.
 If jdbcUrl is set, leave this empty.

 Snowflake username.